conveyal/isomorphic-mapzen-search/README.md

 # isomorphic-mapzen-search
 Isomorphic Mapzen search for reuse across our JavaScript libraries.
 Get an API key [here](https://mapzen.com/developers).
+Coordinates must be anything that can be parsed by [lonlng](https://github.com/conveyal/lonlng).

 ## API